 Lindsay left home when he was sixteen to live with his brother in Melbourne.
 In 1901 he moved north to make his permanent home in the Blue Mountains, working for the Bulletin in an association that lasted almost to his death.

-His mythical poses contain such detail and his watercolours are truly exquisite capturing amazing light and using a vibrant colour palette that remains vibrant many years on.
-And of course, they are cheeky and were extremely controversial for the time.
+His mythical poses contain such detail, and his watercolours are truly exquisite capturing amazing light and using a vibrant colour palette that remains vibrant many years on.
+And of course, they are cheeky and were hugely controversial at the time.